plaid/plaid-ruby/README.md

 Read more about response codes and their meaning in the [Plaid documentation](https://plaid.com/docs/api).

+## Response Objects

+Any API call returns a response object which is accessible by dot notation (`response.foo.bar`) or Symbols and Strings as keys: `response[:foo][:bar]` and `response['foo']['bar']`.
+Expected keys for all types of responses are defined, and any attempt to access an unknown key will cause `NoMethodError` exception.

+These strict model checks can be disabled by setting `Plaid.relaxed_models = true`.

 ## Network Timeout

-A network timeout value is set in the `lib/plaid/connect.rb` file.
-It is currently defaulted at 600 (in seconds) which equates to about 10 minutes.
+A network timeout value is currently defaulted at 600 seconds = 10 minutes.
 Some requests from the Plaid API may take longer than others and we want to make sure that all valid requests have a chance to complete.
-Adjust this value if necessary.
+Adjust this value if necessary (see "Tuning Faraday").

 ## Contributing